 RESERVE YOUR SEAT now!

-The Change Forum - “Nanotechnology: An enabler for the New Economy” with renowned speakers and specialists that will discuss the changes of our times related to Climate Change, Mobility and Quantum Era in a four panel sessions format, the INL Worldwide Network & Partners Annual Conference including but not limited to data security and integrity issues.
+Find out more about our renowned speakers and specialists that will discuss the changes of our times related to Economy, Business, Entrepreneurship, Climate Change, Mobility and Quantum Era in a four panel sessions format.

 Since Sept 1st, 2014, Lars Montelius is the Director-General of INL - International Iberian Nanotechnology Laboratory in Braga, Portugal.